MindaugasN/macshot/README.md

 ## Output

-Screenshots are saved to your selected folder with timestamp filenames:
+Screenshots are saved to your selected folder with timestamp-only filenames:
 ```
-[your-selected-folder]/screenshot-YYYYMMDD-HHMMSS.png
+[your-selected-folder]/YYYYMMDD-HHMMSS.png
 ```

-Example: `screenshot-20251022-103045.png`
+Example: `20251022-103045.png`

 The selected folder path is stored in `~/.macshot_folder` and persists between sessions.